microsoft/Git-Credential-Manager-for-Mac-and-Linux/templates/Install.md

 Download [${project.artifactId}-${project.version}.jar](https://github.com/Microsoft/Git-Credential-Manager-for-Mac-and-Linux/releases/download/${project.artifactId}-${project.version}/${project.artifactId}-${project.version}.jar) somewhere safe and stable, such as `~/${project.artifactId}/`

 #### Automatic configuration (recommended)
-1. Run the GCM in `install` mode, which will check its requirements and then update the "global" Git configuration file (the one in your home folder):
+1. Run the ${project.shortname} in `install` mode, which will check its requirements and then update the "global" Git configuration file (the one in your home folder):

     ```
     java -jar /home/example/${project.artifactId}/${project.artifactId}-${project.version}.jar install